Saturday, January 7, 2017

 of the Teddy Roosevelt Days event.
 Adorned with buffalo horns, this mirror

-has the reflection of the three men that used the mirror nearly every day in the
+has the reflection of the three men who used the mirror nearly every day in the

 mid-1880s in the ranch house in what is now North Dakota.
 Left to Right: